liangcj/AcerC720CrunchBang/README.md

 * Run `sudo apt-get update` to download list of upgrades
 * Run `sudo apt-get dist-upgrade` to upgrade your kernel
 * Reboot
-* Run the c720crunchbangtp script
+* Run the c720crunchbangtp script (either use the [file in my repo](https://github.com/liangcj/AcerC720CrunchBang/blob/master/c720crunchbangtp) or the one from the below link

 Source: [Comment in reddit.com/r/CrunchBang](http://www.reddit.com/r/CrunchBang/comments/1qogy6/crunchbang_on_the_acer_c720_chromebookso_close/) (see post by user ngorgi).
 I also have copied the user's modified script to this repo in case it gets taken down.

-Improving the touchpad performance
+Improving the touchpad's performance
 ---
 These are more personal preferences.
 Once the touchpad is working via the above steps, some may find the touchpad to still be a bit unresponsive.
 You can test out touchpad settings (all changes disappear after a restart) using `synclient` in the terminal.
 Type `synclient` to see a list of touchpad settings and use `man synaptics` for more detailed descriptions of what each setting does.
 Temporarily try out a setting using e.g. `synclient FingerHigh=10`.